ncbi-nlp/BLUE_Benchmark/README.md

 [ChemProt](https://biocreative.bioinformatics.udel.edu/news/corpora/) consists of 1,820 PubMed abstracts with chemical-protein interactions and was used in the BioCreative VI text mining chemical-protein interactions shared task
 We use the standard training and test sets in the ChemProt shared task and evaluate the same five classes: CPR:3, CPR:4, CPR:5, CPR:6, and CPR:9.

+[i2b2 2010](https://www.i2b2.org/NLP/DataSets/) shared task collection consists of 170 documents for training and 256 documents for testing, which is the subset of the original dataset.
+The dataset was collected from three different hospitals and was annotated by medical practitioners for eight types of relatiions between problems and treatments.

 ### Document multilabel classification

 [HoC](https://www.cl.cam.ac.uk/~sb895/HoC.html) (the Hallmarks of Cancers corpus) consists of 1,580 PubMed abstracts annotated with ten currently known hallmarks of cancer